The Council and its Members have a central role in several other civic duties, activities and events in the town, these are:

 Grants Presentation Evening

 The Grants Presentation Evening is held every year to award local organisations grants to support local causes.
-The next Grants Presentation evening will be held on Thursday 11th May 2017.
+The next Grants Presentation evening will be held in May 2018.
+The date is still to be confirmed.
 Go to our Grants page to find out more.

-This year's Remembrance Service was held at the War Memorial in the Guildhall Car Park on Sunday 13th November 2016.
+Last year's Remembrance Service was held at the War Memorial in the Guildhall Car Park on Sunday 13th November 2016.
+This year it will be hekd on Sunday 12th November.